syaifulsz/ragnarokz/readme.md

 Please create an issue and insert what feature you want or interested in the future!

+* Inf8 Mode - Automatically switch to next chapter when reach the bottom of the page (Beta Testing)
 * Manage manga via web (GUIFTW!)